vegeta897/make-your-mark/README.md

     - Opened containers store on firebase as time opened, will respawn eventually
       - Or, all objects reset with a new seed every day?
   - Dropped items have time dropped stored, will decay eventually
+  - Resource mines that players can mine raw material from (aluminum, rubber, wood, etc)
+    - Raw material can be used to craft items?
+    - Raw material can be used for a chance to upgrade items?
+      - More material = higher chance of success
+    - Raw material can be used to repair items?

+### Ambient AI

+- Little creatures that idle around containers, attack container when player does